khalidmesbah/blog-posts/programming-advices.md

 - session storage
 - http

+## emerge yourself in the AI ecosystem

+- build technology around AI
+- dealing with LLMs
+- deep learning
+- use AI in all aspects of life

+## Specialize

 ## Tips

 - keep your resume updated
 - prioritize programming basics (DSA)
 - create a personal website
-- create a linkedin account
+- create a LinkedIn account
 - apply for internships as early as possible
 - attend hackathons
 - join a research lab